Kayleexx/EnergyChain/README.md

 - Analyze the proposed algorithm with a sample dataset.

 ## Contributing
-We welcome contributions from the community.
-If you would like to contribute to the project, please follow these steps:

-- Fork the project.
-- Create a new branch for your feature or bug fix.
-- Make your changes and commit them.
-- Push to your fork and submit a pull request.
+We welcome contributions from the community but still this is a personal project.
+So, any contributions are welcome here!

 ## Output